 The Hanover Conservation Commission owns these 22-acres of open meadow and forested upland.
 The Curtis Anchor Forge was located here in the 1700s, and later the Clapp Rubber Mill (founded in 1873), the largest of its kind in the country.
 The dam on the Indian Head River fueled these industries as well as earlier mills.
 Now it forces migrating fish to scale a fish ladder as they swim upstream to spawn.

 The pond created by the dam welcomes non-motorized boats and catch-and-release fishing.
+There are informal launch areas for canoe, kayaks and small boats on both sides of the river.
 Due to mercury contamination from 19th and 20th century industries upstream, fish caught here may not be consumed.
 When boating, be careful to stay away from the dam.

 The property also features a picnic/passive recreation area.
 The adjacent former railroad bed provides a 2-mile walk along the Indian Head with several captivating views of the river.
 Walk across the bridge on Elm Street to access the Pembroke portion of Luddam’s Ford Park.
 Look for a historic marker at the center of the bridge, which was completed in 1894.

 On the historic Old Bay Path from Plymouth to Boston, Luddam’s Ford was once the easternmost foot crossing on the North River.
 It was named for James Luddam, the guide who in 1632 carried Governor John Winthrop of the Massachusetts Bay Colony across the river to visit Governor William Bradford of Plymouth Colony.
 Very likely, Luddam was a resident of Weymouth.